“Labor Omnia Vincit” McKay Law

 Don’t Pursue the Fleeing Driver

-Don’t chase the fleeing driver.
+Don’t try to pursue.
 This creates additional risk.

 Get Medical Attention Immediately